ashmind/mirrorsharp/WebAssets/docs/migration-from-2.md

 ## Container

-The most noticeable change is in the `mirrosharp()` contract, which now uses a container element instead of a `textearea`.
+The most noticeable change is in the `mirrosharp()` contract, which now uses a container element instead of a `textarea`.

 ```typescript
 // New: